octu0/blurry/README.md

 In [cgo](https://golang.org/cmd/cgo/), due to the overhead of ffi calls([e.g.](https://about.sourcegraph.com/go/gophercon-2018-adventures-in-cgo-performance/)), more complex operations will be optimized for CPU and become faster.
-Also, due to the overhead of ffi calls, the execution speed may be reduced by the overhead of multiple calls.
+Also, the execution speed may be reduced by the overhead of multiple calls.

 ### Halide JIT benchmarks